 Are the Radiometric Dating methods a good 'Clock' for this purpose?
 Lets look at the qualities needed for a good clock.

 There are over a hundred age indicators that show a young earth.
-Only those methods based on Radioactive Isotopes (unstable atoms) give long ages and so we'll look at these and specially Uranium.
+Only those methods based on Radioactive Isotopes (unstable atoms) give long ages and so we'll look at these and specially Uranium 238.

 Atoms are made up of a nucleus of protons and neutrons surrounded circled by electrons.
 The Hydrogen atom has one neutron, one proton and one electron.
 Helium has two of each of these.
 Oxygen has 8 of each.
 These atoms are stable in that they have equal numbers of neutrons and protons.
-Uranium has 92 protons, 146 neutrons and 92 electrons.
+Uranium has 92 protons, 146 neutrons (92+146=238) and 92 electrons.
 Because there are more neutrons than protons it is unstable and called an Isotope.
-Because it is unstable it is internally driven to become stable.
-To become stable an Isotope throws out alpha (similar to Helium) and beta (electrons) particles called Gamma rays and X-rays, respectively.
-As these particles are thrown off in stages the Uranium becomes a different element at each stage until it ends as the much more stable isotope of Lead 206.
-This Lead 206 is called a daughter (offspring) element of Uranium decay.
+Being unstable drives it to become stable.
+To become stable this Uranium Isotope ejects, at intervals, alpha (similar to Helium) and beta (electrons) particles called Gamma rays and X-rays, respectively.
+As these particles are thrown off the Uranium becomes a different element at each stage until it ends as the much more stable isotope called Lead 206.
+This Lead 206 is called a daughter element of Uranium decay.

 In a given rock sample the amounts of lead 206, and Uranium 238 can be measured.
-By using these values with the time it takes for this decay to happen a time span can be calculated.
-This sounds solid enough, but there are problems.
+By using these values with the estimated time it takes for this decay to happen a starting date can be calculated.
+This sounds solid enough, but there are problems—called assumptions.

 Let compare these problems to our ideal clock:

-Uranium has a half-life of 4.5 billion years.
+Uranium has an assumed half-life of 4.5 billion years.
 This means that after 4.5 billion years half of the Uranium has decayed to lead 206.
 After that many years half again has become lead 206 and so on.
 Potassium and Rubidium have half-lives of 1.3 billion and 47 billion respectively.
-These elements were chosen because evolutionist already 'know' that the earth is 4.5 billion years old.
+These elements were chosen because Geologists 'selected' (read 'guessed') that the earth is 4.5 billion years old.
 The Isotope of Carbon 14 has a half-life of 5760 years.
 After about 50,000 years it is almost gone and therefore is not suited to their purpose.

 What the Physicists needed was some very old material of known age with which to 'set' or calibrate their clock.
 This would act as their standard.
 Geologists tell us (without proof) that the earth is 4.5 billion years old.
-That original Precambrian rock is used to calibrate the equipment.
+The rock selected (Precambrian) is used to calibrate the equipment.
 Once set to that 'Standard' every piece of rock checked against that 'standard' will show itself very old.
 But, every time this clock has been checked against volcanic rocks of known age the results were millions of times too high.
 If we chose to set the 'clock' using the assumption that the oldest rocks were only 6000 years old all the rocks checked show results in that order.
-In other words set the equipment to give you the results you want and presto - that's what you get.
+In other words, by setting the equipment to give you the results you want, presto - that's what you get.
 And all under the name of Science!

 It was the need for a long time span to support evolution that dictated their choice of 4.5 billion years in spite of evidences to the contrary?
 Absolutely!